tiepdotme/redant-home/_drafts/test-post.md

 > Unfortunately, the conversations didn't stay playful for long.
 Pretty soon after Tay launched, people starting tweeting the bot with all sorts of misogynistic, racist, and Donald Trumpist remarks.
 And Tay — being essentially a robot parrot with an internet connection — started repeating these sentiments back to users

 AI technology is amazing, and it's changing and evolving at a rapid pace.
 It's gone from a hard, obscure technology to a simple service that you can quickly integrate into your product.

+But it can often be quite hard to get a handle on how well it's working.
+Or if it is actually working at all.
+In a recent project, we decided to use AI to help us choose a good pet to adopt.

+So if you looked at this dog

+# 🐕

+and liked it, should we show you

+# 🐩

+or

+# 🐈